 We also employ an administrator, a specialist benefits adviser and various project workers

-Our team of 70 hardworking and dedicated volunteers deliver most of our services.
+Most of our advice services are delivered by our team of 70 hardworking and dedicated volunteers.
 Our volunteer advisers are trained to the highest standard and they all receive ongoing learning and support to ensure their knowledge remains up to date.
 They are impartial, and non-judgemental in their approach and can advise on a wide range of topics and you can rely on them keeping your problem completely confidential within our service.

-We are always grateful to our volunteers but when lockdown restrictions were because of Covid-19 almost everyone, adjusted their way of working and took on new challenges by delivering the service remotely by telephone, email and webchat.
-Our service was only out of action for a short time while we This means that although the office door is closed for the time being, the way in to accessing expert advice remains wide open.
+We are always grateful to our volunteers but when lockdown restrictions were introduced in March 2020 because of Covid-19, almost everyone adjusted their way of working and took on new challenges by delivering the service remotely by telephone, email and webchat.
+Our service was only out of action for a short time while we organised our remote working systems.
+This means that although the office door is closed for the time being, the access to expert advice remains fully open.

 We are an independent charity dependent on grants and donations received from several sources.

 We are pleased to receive financial support from various sources including Dorset Council and our local Town and Parish councils.
 We are grateful for donations from businesses and charitable trusts which help us continue our work.
 The donations we receive from members of the public also help us and we thank all those who are able support us in whatever way.

 We are grateful to everyone who supports us financially.
 If you would like to make a secure donation to help our work, click the Donate button on our home page.

 If you need more help and to speak to one of our team in confidence, telephone our Adviceline on freephone number 0800 144 8848.
 Our telephone service is open between 10am and 4pm each day.

 You can also contact us using our secure contact form, click here.
 Please give us as much information on the form as you can.
 We aim for someone to be in touch within two working days.
 Our service is completely confidential and non-judgemental.

 What we have achieved